loorisr/crawlrouter/README.md

 # CrawlRouter

-This is a API that is Firecrawl-compatible and integrates with Tavily, Searxng, Firecrawl, Jina, Google CSE and Crawl4ai.
+This is a API that is Firecrawl-compatible and integrates with Tavily, Searxng, Firecrawl, Jina, Google CSE, Scraping Bee, Scraping Ant, Markdowner and Crawl4ai.

 I've developed this tool because the different searching and scraping API available don’t have the same format and are not compatible.
 This software helps to use the tool of your choice with a software that is compatible with Firecrawl.